michellab/a3fe/docs/guides.rst

      - free_preequil.prm7, free_preequil.rst7
      - The solvated ligand after heating and short initial equilibration steps

-In addition, for every preparation stage, **run_somd.sh and template_config.cfg must be present in the input directory.**
+In addition, for every preparation stage, **template_config.cfg must be present in the input directory.**

 Please note that if you are suppling parameterised input files, **the ligand must be the first molecule in the system